jugmac00/til/ssl/how-to-configure-a-web-server-a-bit-less-secure.md

 Configuring a server less secure is harder... which cipher may I allow although it is less (how much less?) secure?

-I am by no means a security specialist, but here are some resources:
+I am by no means a security specialist, but here are some fine resources:

 - https://www.ssllabs.com/ssltest/ -> test your site's certificate and configuration
 - https://ciphersuite.info/ -> is a given cipher secure?